haileytapia/portfolio/microsoft/azure ai search/create-search-service.md

 ## Set a resource group

-A resource group is a container that holds related resources for an Azure solution.
+A resource group is a container of related resources for an Azure solution.
 Use it to consolidate same-solution resources, monitor costs, and check the creation date of your search service.

 ![Screenshot of the Create a Resource Group dialog on the Create a Search Service page.](/portfolio/media/create-search-service/create-resource-group.png)